Learn how Ontario plans to cautiously and gradually lift remaining public health and workplace safety measures.

 The Ontario government, in consultation with the Chief Medical Officer of Health, has released A Plan to Safely Reopen Ontario and Manage covid 19 for the Long-Term.

-Over the next six months, Ontario will slowly and incrementally lift all remaining public health and workplace safety measures, including:
+Over the next six months, we plan to slowly and incrementally lift any remaining public health and workplace safety measures, including:

 - wearing face coverings in indoor public settings